 The College provides a campus intramural program for students and staff and encourages participation.
-For additional information contact the intramural director in the Physical Education Office or the Student Development Office.
+For additional information contact the intramural director in the Physical Development Office.

 HOUSING

 The College does not operate dormitories of any kind or maintain listings of available housing for students.
 Students who do not reside in the area must make their own arrangements for housing.